Best Swimming Pools in Iceland

 3. Hveragerdi - Laugarskard Swimming Pool

-This swimming pool is located in the town of Hveragerdi, - around 45 minutes drive from Reykjavik.
+This swimming pool is located in the town of Hveragerdi, around a 45-minute drive from Reykjavik.
 The pool was once one of the biggest in Iceland and is still among the most popular ones.
 It is 50 meters long and 12 meters wide and has been used as a backdrop for several music videos, such as the one at the start of this article.

 The water constantly runs through it and is heated through natural steam coming from the ground.
-The architecture of this pool, originally built in in the 1940s is also interesting.
-The pool is moderately designed and in addition features a warm, shallow sitting pool and a jacuzzi, as well as a natural steam bath, a massage parlour and spa.
+The architecture of this pool, initially built in the 1940s, is also interesting.
+The pool is moderately designed and in addition features a warm, shallow sitting pool and a jacuzzi, as well as a natural steam bath, a massage parlour, and a spa.

 2. Drangsnes Hot Tubs